Material: Birch wood, birch plywood, birch veneer / foam rubber and felt

 The back of the chair is designed to facilitate you in the practice of meditation.
-The straight angle of the back of this chair directs you to the right position and when the cushion is compressed it helps you feel the weight of your feet against the floor.
+The straight angle directs you to the right position and when the cushion is compressed it helps you feel the weight of your feet against the floor.

 Form as a reminder

-The red cushion that is integrated under the seat functions as a reminder for the everyday activity of taking a seat - it makes you aware.
-This chair supports and comforts you on the way down and it lifts you on the way up.
+The red cushion that is integrated under the seat functions as a reminder for the everyday activity of taking a seat.
+This chair supports and comforts you on the way down and it lifts you on the way up - it makes you aware.